zak-45/WLEDVideoSync/README.md

  - **Versatile Streaming**: Stream to e131, Art-Net, and DDP devices, including WLED.
  - **Multicast Support**: Aggregate multiple devices into one large virtual matrix.
  - **Multiple Sources**: Cast your desktop, a specific window, a screen area, images, videos, web URLs, and even YouTube content.
- - **Mobile Camera Streaming**: Use your phone as a wireless webcam source via a simple QR code scan (no third-party app needed).
+ - **Mobile Camera / Media Streaming**: Use your phone as a wireless webcam / media source via a simple QR code scan (no third-party app needed).
  - **Text Overlays**: Add custom text with multiple effects, fonts, and animations.
  - **Powerful UI**: A modern web interface built with NiceGUI that can run as a native window, in a browser, or headlessly as a service.
  - **GIF Creation**: Create GIFs from video segments and upload them directly to a WLED device, complete with a new preset.